mtlynch/mtlynch.io/content/notes/zig-call-real-world-c/index.md

 But what does `[13:0]` mean?
 That's [a sentinel-terminated pointer](https://ziglang.org/documentation/0.11.0/#Sentinel-Terminated-Pointers).

-In C, the language doesn't keep track of the length of strings.
-Instead, it places a byte with the value of `0` at the end of a string to indicate where the string ends.
+In C, the compiler doesn't help you much with strings.
+The compiler doesn't keep track of the length of strings, so the way you represent the end of a string is with a null terminator, a byte with a value of `0`.
+But even so, the compiler doesn't guarantee that a variable that's supposed to be a string ends in a `0` byte.
+A huge number of security vulnerabilities arise from C applications losing track of string lengths or omitting the null terminator from a string.

+Modern languages have learned from C's string sins, and Zig is no exception.
+So, the type `[13:0]u8` shows that the Zig type system is more rigorous than C's.
+The Zig compiler tracks that the `input` variable contains a string with 13 characters (not including null terminator) and that it ends in a null terminator.

-In Zig, the compiler keeps track of strings' lengths, but it also terminates them with a `0` byte, a decision I'm assuming was made specifically to facilitate calling C libraries from Zig.
+In Zig, the compiler keeps track of each string's length, but it also terminates them with a `0` byte, a decision I'm assuming was made specifically to facilitate calling C libraries from Zig.

 So, that's half of understanding the type of the `input` parameter in our Zig compiler error.
 The full type was `*const *const [13:0]u8`.

 Strings in Zig are immutable, so that explains why a 13-character, null-terminated string would have a type of `*const [13:0]u8`.
 And I passed `input` with the `&` operator to get its pointer, so that explains why it's a constant pointer to a constant pointer.

+### Converting a Zig type to a C type

-Okay, now I understand what I passed.
+Okay, now I understand how Zig views the string that I passed.
 What did Zig _want_ me to pass as the `input` type?

 ```text
 expected type '[*c]const u8'